provenancetech/pti-docs/guide/readme/v1.0.184/Elements/front-end-sdk-usage.md

 The value of `USER_ID` is also under your control.
 It corresponds to the value you passed in the `id` field in the body of the [create user](https://fiant.readme.io/reference/addauser) API call.
 You must store the `this` value at user creation time to make sure you can associate your users with users in the platform.

-The value of `SCENARIO_ID` will select the scenario under which the transaction or User assessment will be made.
-The scenario must have been configured previously as explained [here](https://dash.readme.com/project/fiant/v1.0.184/docs/user-assessment-2).
-Passing an unconfigured `SCENARIO_ID` value will result in an error.

 The value of `lang` is to specify which language strings should be used in the form.
 Default is `en` (English)

+The value of `operation` will only be used in the case of a KYC